vladp72/iffl/docs/README.md

 ## Motivation

-Often times when dealing with OS or just C interface we need to pass in or parse a a buffer that contains a linked list of variable size structs.
+Often times when dealing with OS or just C interface we need to pass in or parse a a buffer that contains a linked list of variable size structures.

-These pods have following general structure:
+These POD typess have following general structure:
 ```
                       ------------------------------------------------------------
                       |                                                          |